Marshall, Texas: Late 20th – early 21st centuries

-The "Wonderland of Lights" became the most popular and one of the largest light festivals in the United States.
-By 2000, it had become such a prominent part of the cityscape that the lighted dome of the Old Courthouse was the city's most recognizable symbol.
-2011 marked the festival's 25th anniversary.
+The Wonderland of Lights became the most popular and one of the largest light festivals in the United States.
+By 2000, it had become such a prominent part of the cityscape that the lighted dome of the Old Courthouse was the city's most recognizable symbol; 2011 marked the festival's 25th anniversary.

 During the 2000s, the downtown area experienced moderate economic growth, which supported restoration of significant buildings.
-By 2005, the Joe Weisman & Company building, the T&P Depot, the former Hotel Marshall (now known as "The Marshall"), and the former Harrison County Courthouse were either restored or under restoration.
+By 2005, the Joe Weisman and Company building, the T&P Depot, the former Hotel Marshall (now known as "The Marshall"), and the former Harrison County Courthouse were either restored or under restoration.

 Restaurants, boutiques, and loft apartments were developed downtown, adding to the variety of its daily life and the number of pedestrians on the streets.
 Some projects adapted historic structures for reuse.
 Many historic homes outside downtown continue to deteriorate.
 Some structures in moderate condition were approved for demolition, to be replaced by prefabricated or tin structures.
 Whetstone Square has become quite busy, with few empty buildings around it.
 Lack of funding and manpower has slowed movement on demolition and salvage of historic homes.

 The Sam B. Hall, Jr. Federal Courthouse has been the venue for several cases challenging state practices under provisions of the Voting Rights Act of 1965.
 For instance, the Democratic Party challenged the 2003 redistricting by the state legislature, arguing that it diluted minority rights.
 Combined with two other cases, these issues were heard by the United States Supreme Court in League of United Latin American Citizens v.
 Perry (2006).
 It upheld the state's actions, with the exception of Texas's 23rd congressional district; redistricting was required that also affected neighboring districts.
 This had little effect on the Republican majority of Texas's congressional delegation after the 2004 elections.